Link to share article here:

 Should I stop eating chocolate?

+In short, only if you don’t want to eat it!
+Acne is a complex condition with multiple triggers and our understanding currently does not suggest that avoiding chocolate alone will reduce your chance of acne.
 “That is not to say however that nutrition doesn’t play a role.
 On the contrary, the field of nutrition and its influence on health is exploding.”
-A healthy, balanced diet is more relevant to your overall health and wellbeing than ever and that will ultimately also be beneficial for your skin.
+A healthy, balanced diet is beneficial to your overall health and wellbeing and that will ultimately also be good for your skin.

 “I do have patients that have benefited from reducing sugar and or dairy in their diet but many haven’t noticed any difference in their acne at all.”